esdmr/badpdf/README.md

 uint8:    0:255 1:000 0:255 1:000 0:002 1:005 (6 bytes)
 bleed-0:  0:255 1:000 0:255             1:007 (4 bytes)
 ```

+Note: “RLE Bleed-0” is no longer used in v1.

 The second is the “RLE Ridge” compression.
 Its goal is to reduce very short
 segments, by intentionally miscoloring that segment, thereby combining three